 Add to that the focus on excellent writing and dynamic relationships that RDR 2 brought, and Rockstar could knock it out of the park beyond imagination.

-Needless to say, a lot of people are feeling the itch for open-world urban games, and none are going to quite scratch it like GTA VI might if it lives up to the hype.
+Needless to say, a lot of people are feeling the itch for open-world urban games, and none are going quite to scratch it like GTA VI might if it lives up to the hype.
 But it’s always fun to go back and explore the other titles related to it.

 Your email address will not be published.
 Required fields are marked *